gil-son/dsmovie/subtitled-by-language/English/part4/README.md

 # Extra - parte 4

-## AVISO: a parte 4, é uma implementação de minha autoria e com o intuito de auto desenvolvimento.
-Não faz mais parte do evento.
-Caso queira consultar a versão original, acesse <a href="https://github.com/devsuperior/sds-dsmovie">sds-dsmovie</a>
+## DISCLAIMER: part 4 is an implementation of my own and intended for self development.
+No longer part of the event.
+If you want to see the original version, go to <a href="https://github.com/devsuperior/sds-dsmovie">sds-dsmovie</a>

-## Objetivos do projeto para esta etapa
+## Project goals for this step
-- Cria mais opções de linguagens para os títulos dos filmes e site, conforme o usuário selecionar a bandeira correspondente a linguagem
+- Creates more language options for movie titles and website, as the user selects the flag corresponding to the language
 - Backend
    - MovieLanguages
    - MovieLanguageRepository
    - MovieLanguageService
    - MovieLanguageController
    - import.sql
 - Frontend
    - Redux
-  - Integração da API com as novas linguagens de títulos
+   - API integration with the new titles languages
-  - Refatoramento de alguns componentes
+   - Refactoring of some components